Ali-Khatami/Hackathon/using_the_hackathon_container.md

 [http://demo.markitqa.com/Hackathon/Auth](http://demo.markitqa.com/Hackathon/Auth)

 The container will make a request to the F2 Registry APIs and pull in all of your apps _(as long as the `ManifestURL` is provided)_.

+#### Back to Default

+If you've changed your user on the container and want to get back to the info@openf2.org account, the best way to do so is to just clear your cookies for the site.

+## Listening to Hackathon Container Events

+If you want your app to listen to container-broadcasted Context events, you need to add an `F2.Events` listener in your [App Class](http://docs.openf2.org/app-development.html#scripts-1).
+The F2 spec details this out in [Container-to-App Context](http://docs.openf2.org/app-development.html#container-to-app-context) and this sample code below does the trick.

+The container will emit a "symbol change" event:

+`
+F2.Events.emit(
+    F2.Constants.Events.CONTAINER_SYMBOL_CHANGE,
+    {
+        symbol: "AAPL",
+        name: "Apple, Inc."
+    }
+);
+`

+Your app will listen by subscribing:

+`
+F2.Events.on(
+    F2.Constants.Events.CONTAINER_SYMBOL_CHANGE,
+    function(data){
+        F2.log("The symbol was changed to " + data.symbol);
+    }
+);
+`

+The Context message transmitted _can be any javascript object_ but in the case of the type-ahead search at the top of the container, the Context message will be an object with two key-value pairs containing symbol and name.

+`
+{
+    symbol: "AAPL",
+    name: "Apple, Inc."
+}
+`